fweep/vim-files/README.md

 vimfiles
 ========

 This is my current Vim configuration.
+It's intended to be reusable by anyone, but is currently in a hacky state.

+In addition to the plugins below, there's a heavily-modified tabline styled after vim-powerline.
+My intention is to split the modifications off into a separate plugin when it's complete.

 Contents
 --------